 Preparing for a colonoscopy

-• stop taking antidiarrheal, as well as iron-containing drugs;
+• stop taking antidiarrheals, and iron-containing preparations;

 • increase fluid intake;

-• follow all doctor's recommendations regarding preparation.
+• Follow all doctor's recommendations regarding preparation.

-Preparation for a colonoscopy includes the following steps:
+Preparing for a colonoscopy includes the following steps:

 • preliminary preparation;